youha-info/next-query-utils/README.md

 -   Returned value always starts with '+' or '-'.
 -   Allowed values can be set with `allowed` parameter. '+' or '-' prefix only allows that sort direction, and no prefix allows both '+' and '-'.
 -   `showPlus` option is for showing '+' in the URL or not.
 No prefix implies ascending order.
 Default is false because '+' gets percent encoded and makes URL look dirty in current implementation.
+-   `delimiter` option sets which delimiter to use for separating sort strings.
+Set to null for using duplicate keys instead of delimited string.
+Defaults to "_".
 -   By default, `defaultSort` and `allowed` must not be changed.
 Set `dynamic` option to `true` to change those.

 ```jsx